Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Methods

 \subsection{Improved ALAE}

 The vanilla ALAE faces a major issue in its training for the following reasons.
-First, the ALAE implements the adversarial training strategy in image space, which exposes it to the same training instability commonly encountered by GANs~\citep{GAN,stabilizingGAN,tutorialGAN}.
-The possible cause for the unstable adversarial training is that the gradients computed on the discriminator function vary too much.
-Besides, generating large and detailed engineering design images necessitates a deep model, which results in gradients that can easily vanish or explode.
-Moreover, contrary to expectations, increasing the depth of a neural network may result in a degradation of performance~\citep{resNet}.
+First, the ALAE implements the adversarial training strategy in image space, which exposes it to the same training instability commonly encountered by GANs~\cite{b6,b23,b21}.
 We implement the following techniques to improve the model robustness and propose a novel version of the ALAE called ALAE$_{improved}$.
 Firstly, to ensure that generator $G$ receives effective gradients for the optimization, we need to prevent the computed gradients from vanishing or exploding.
-For this purpose, we apply Spectral Normalization (SN)~\citep{spectralNormalization} in encoder $E$ and discriminator $D$.
-Spectral Normalization is a powerful method that constrains the Lipschitz continuity of the functions optimized by $E$ and $D$ through layer-wise controlling the spectral norm, hereby constraining the size of the gradients.
-Spectral Normalization replaces every given weight matrix $W$ by $W_{sn}$ with the formula:
+For this purpose, we apply Spectral Normalization (SN)~\cite{b22} in encoder $E$ and discriminator $D$.
+Spectral Normalization is a powerful method that constrains the Lipschitz continuity of the functions optimized by $E$ and $D$ through layer-wise control of the spectral norm, thereby constraining the scale of the gradients.
+Spectral Normalization replaces every given weight matrix $W$ by $W_{\text{sn}}$ with the formula:

 where $\sigma(W)$ is the greatest singular value of $W$.
-Moreover, for stabilizing the adversarial training, we implement Batch Normalization in generator $G$, allowing for a larger range of learning rates and to learn the data distribution more efficiently.
+Moreover, to stabilize the adversarial training, we implement batch normalization in generator $G$, allowing for a larger range of learning rates and learning the data distribution more efficiently.
 Lastly, to address the degradation caused by increasing the depth of the neural network, we modify generator $G$ and encoder $E$ of ALAE to become Residual Networks (ResNet).
 ResNet features in the so-called residual blocks of convolutional operators contain a ``skip connection'' that can bypass the error information in back-propagation, hence alleviating the vanishing gradient problem in deeper architectures.